Yale Bulldogs men's soccer

-The Yale Bulldogs men's soccer program represents Yale University in all NCAA Division I men's college soccer competitions.
+The Yale Bulldogs men's soccer program represents Yale University in NCAA Division I men's college soccer competitions.
 Founded in 1908, the Bulldogs compete in the Ivy League.

 The Bulldogs are coached by Kylie Stannard, who was hired as the program's head coach in 2014.
-Yale plays their home matches at Reese Stadium, on the campus of Yale University.
+Yale play their home matches at Reese Stadium, on the campus of Yale University.

-Roster
+History

+Yale's first attempts with "kicking games" have roots in the 1860s, when the University, along with Princeton (then known as the College of Ottawa), Rutgers, and Brown, started to play a form of football that resembled the Association game.